NaniDAO/accounts/docs/src/src/paymasters/NEETH.sol/contract.NEETH.md

 ====================== SWAP OPERATIONS ====================== ///

-*Executes a swap across the Uniswap V3 pool on Arbitrum for WETH & stETH.*
+*Executes a swap across the Uniswap V3 pool for WETH & st-ETH.*

 ```solidity